 Frequent Dating Q+A with Me!

-You don't need to feel awkward or uncertain anymore; with the right knowledge, you can attract genuine love and trust into your life.
-So let's dive in and explore this thrilling world together!
+You don't need to feel awkward or uncertain anymore.
+With the right knowledge, you can attract genuine love and trust into your life.
+Let's dive in! 💜

 Understanding Yourself in Dating and Relationships

-A: It is natural to want to invest time and energy into relationships; however, keeping your life and your relationship healthy is essential.
+A: It's natural to want to invest time and energy into relationships—but keeping your life AND your relationship healthy is essential.

-Limit yourself to 1-2 dates a week on dating apps and 1-2 times per day with the same person.
+- Limit yourself to 1-2 dates a week on dating apps and 1-2 times per week with the same person early on

-Don't compromise your own needs or abandon your interests to avoid losing the other person's interest.
+- Don't compromise your own needs or abandon your interests to avoid losing someone's interest

-Pay attention to when you start feeling consumed by the search for a partner or by the relationship itself.
-This can be a sign that you need to step back and focus on yourself.
+- Pay attention to when you start feeling consumed by the search—that's a sign to step back and focus on yourself

 A: Self-validation is key to overcoming self-doubt and releasing the need for validation from others.
 When you validate yourself, you empower yourself to tolerate rejection and walk away from relationships that don't serve you.

-Remember that you don't have to please everyone and that what one person dislikes about you, another person will like.
+- Remember that you don't have to please everyone—what one person dislikes about you, another person will love

-Practice positive affirmations, which are self-validation in action.
-The thoughts you repeat to yourself become your truth.
+- Practice positive affirmations daily—the thoughts you repeat to yourself become your truth

-Use an affirmation journal to practice powerful affirmations daily.
+- Use an affirmation journal to reinforce powerful self-beliefs

 A: You don't have to be a mind-reader to pick up on hints in relationships!